ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The same security group might be associated to multiple application groups.
 Also, the same application group can be associated to multiple security groups.
 Further details and considerations on the mapping between the two types of group are out of the scope of this document.

-* Key Distribution Center (KDC): the node responsible for managing one or multiple groups, with particular reference to the group membership and the keying material to use for protecting group communications.
+* Key Distribution Center (KDC): the entity responsible for managing one or multiple groups, with particular reference to the group membership and the keying material to use for protecting group communications.

 * Group name: the invariant once established identifier of a group.
 It is used in the interactions between Client, AS and RS to identify a group.
 A group name is always unique among the group names of the existing groups under the same KDC.